 When to Book an Eye Exam

 Determining whether you need an eye exam depends on several factors: your age, vision history, change in health or medications, as well as the length of time that’s passed since your last examination.
-To ensure a lifetime of healthy vision, we’ve provided a rough:
+To ensure a lifetime of healthy vision, we’ve provided a rough guide that you can follow:

 Infants and toddlers